Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 ## Evaluation Criteria

 To pass this course, students must meet the following requirements:
 - Complete all required coding tutorials:
   - Captain Rainbow’s Color Checklist
   - Superhero Team Dueler
 - Complete all required coding projects (this includes all commit requirements and homework related to each project):
   - Mad Libs
   - Spaceman
   - Herd Immunity

-- All tutorials and project rubrics can be found here

-- Submit all code and writing with rubric scores by the due dates listed above
+- Submit all tutorials and projects with rubric scores by the due dates listed above

-- Pass all submissions according to the associated coding challenge rubrics
+- Pass all tutorial and project submissions according to the associated rubrics

-- Pass all weekly quizzes (there will be a total of 5 quizzes, lowest quiz will be dropped)
+- Pass all weekly quizzes (there will be a total of 4 quizzes, lowest quiz will be dropped)
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences

-## Evaluation Criteria Explained
+### Evaluation Criteria Explained

 - To pass each project or tutorial, students must earn the required number of points or higher indicated on the associated rubric.
 Note that all points within one project or tutorial submission are fungible (that is, interchangeable) and so if one portion of work is below the "Met All Expectations" column of the rubric, another portion of work submitted can "Exceed Expectations" (generally by completing stretch challenges) to earn an extra point to make up for the missing one.
 Therefore, it's wise to complete stretch challenges as "insurance" in case some work does not meet expectations.
 Coming to office hours is another way to earn flexibility points.
 - Another way to think of the submissions is a game where your goal is to earn enough points to pass in whatever way you see fit, with rubrics as the rules of the game that you can optimize against and "win" to pass the course.
 - The instructor or teaching assistants will review students' submissions and verify or correct their self-assessed scores, then share feedback with the student through a GitHub issue opened on their repository.
 Feedback will include their status on that submission (that is, whether their work is passing the rubric).
 Resubmissions will not be considered unless the instructor has approved a resubmission in writing due to exceptional circumstances.
 - Submissions received after the due date will not be considered unless the instructor has approved an extension in writing due to exceptional circumstances.